All That I Am (Santana album)

 All That I Am is the twentieth studio album by Santana and follow-up to the band's 2002 Shaman.
-It was released on October 31, 2005, in most of the world, and a day later in the United States.
+It was released on October 31, 2005, in most of the world, and a day later on November 1, in the United States.
 All That I Am follows the format of his previous two studio releases, consisting primarily of collaborations with other artists.
 The album debuted at number 2 on the Billboard 200.

 Singles

-The first single released from All That I Am was "I'm Feeling You" which featured Michelle Branch and the Wreckers, was released in October 2005 after it received radio airplay in the previous month, but only peaked at number 55 on the U.S. Billboard Hot 100.
-The second single was "Just Feel Better" which featured Steven Tyler; it was released in November 2005 and would peak at number 7 in Australia and number 77 in the UK.
-The final single was "Cry Baby Cry" which featured Sean Paul and Joss Stone would only peak at number 71 in the UK.
+The first single released from All That I Am was "I'm Feeling You", which featured Michelle Branch and the Wreckers; it was released in October 2005 after it received radio airplay in the previous month but only peaked at number 55 on the U.S. Billboard Hot 100.
+The second single was "Just Feel Better", which featured Steven Tyler; it was released in November 2005 and would peak at number 7 in Australia and number 77 in the UK.
+The final single was "Cry Baby Cry", which featured Sean Paul and Joss Stone and would only peak at number 71 in the UK.